 The following summary is based on current UK law and HM Revenue & Customs practice.
-It summarises the UK tax position of Investment Companies with Variable Capital ("ICVC") and Shareholders who are UK tax resident.
-However, it should not be regarded as definitive nor as removing the desirability of taking separate professional advice.
-Investors are advised to consult their professional tax adviser.
+It summarises the UK tax position of Investment Companies with Variable Capital (ICVC) and Shareholders who are UK tax resident.
+However, it should not be regarded as exhaustive and investors are advised to obtain specific advice from their professional tax adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.